How to Plan a Bathroom Layout for a Functional Space

 Bathroom Layout with Privacy

-If you have a generously sized space, a separate toilet compartment in your master bathroom layout offers privacy, but it does have drawbacks: Solid walls make the overall room feel smaller, and many people find a toilet closet claustrophobic.
+If you have a generously sized space, a separate toilet compartment in your primary bathroom layout offers privacy, but it does have drawbacks: Solid walls make the overall room feel smaller, and many people find a toilet closet claustrophobic.
 There are other ways to enhance privacy and comfort, including tactics for small bathroom layout ideas.
-Just placing the toilet out of the direct line of sight (off to one side of the doorway or protected by the vanity) can make a "big difference mentally," says Lori Jo Krengel, a certified master kitchen and bath designer in St. Paul.
+Just placing the toilet out of the direct line of sight (off to one side of the doorway or protected by the vanity) can make a "big difference mentally," says Lori Jo Krengel, a certified primary kitchen and bath designer in St. Paul.
 One of her favorite options is a privacy panel made of tempered glass, with a sandblasted design that obscures views without blocking light.
 "It's beautiful, and it takes up very little floor space," she says.

 Bathroom Layout Vanity Ideas